mainigautam/instagram_backup_manager/README.md

 > **Instagram Has put many limitations in the backup version of your accounts it dosen't provide the likes, comments and the pictures sent by your friends and i cannot do anything about the stuff instagram itself dosen't provide**

+>  **Feel Free To Give Pull Requests and Comment Feature Requests .
+This is a initial push the automated and more cleaner version will be pushed ASAP.**

  ### Thanks To Makers Of
  Node.js React.js Concurrently Nodemon Express.js Facebook(LLC)